-The University of Wollongong Law Students’ Society (UOWLSS) is a team of committed students, elected to represent the interests of law students at the University of Wollongong.
-We aim to get law students involved in University life outside the classroom, and to participate and engage with each other, as well as promoting and developing the study of law at UOW.
+We aim to get law students involved in University life outside the classroom, and to engage with each other, and what it means to study law at UOW.

-- organising both social and educational events to build and foster students’ connections with each other, the UOW Law Faculty, and the Legal Profession run legal skills competitions to allow like minded students to meet each other, and foster practical legal skills in a way that can improve academic performance as a law student;
+- runs legal skills competitions to allow like minded students to meet each other, and foster practical legal skills in a way that can improve academic performance as a law student;

-- provide quality guides and publications about the law degree, and students’ future career options;
+- provides quality guides and publications about your law degree, and future career options; and

-- represents UOW law students’ interests to the Faculty and University through seats on the Faculty Committee, Faculty Education Committee & Faculty Advisory Committee, and also nationally by holding seats on the Australian Law Students’ Association (ALSA) Council to represent the interests of law students, nationally.
+- represents your interests to the Faculty and the University and holds seats on the Australian Law Students’ Association (ALSA) Council to represent the interests of law students, nationally.

-UOWLSS exists to embrace the diversity of our student body, and ultimately acts to improve your student experience. different needs of all law students at UOW, and to generate a more rewarding and exciting university experience.
-UOWLSS is run by a committee of elected students who offer their time, effort, and energy on a voluntary basis to ensure that all UOW law students have a memorable experience.
+The UOWLSS exists to embrace the diversity of our student body, and ultimately acts to improve your student experience. different needs of all law students at UOW, and to generate a more rewarding and exciting university experience.

 We seek to embrace the different needs of all our members to generate a richer and more rewarding experience for them while they attend the University of Wollongong.